fdve/bcs_compiler_implementation/source/test_framework/README.md

 The test framework makes use of the GoogleTest framework https://github.com/google/googletest.

-The input tests are located in the front-end and back-end subdirectory (there is currently no middle-end testing).
+The input tests are located in the /test_files/front-end and /test_files/back-end subdirectory (there is currently no middle-end testing).

 ### Front-end testing
 Front-end testing works by